Friends of the National Museum of Disability History and Culture

 Background

-An organizing committee to establish a National Museum of Disability History and Culture has been meeting since 2019.
+An organizing committee (Friends of NMDHC) has been meeting since 2019 to establish a National Museum of Disability History and Culture.
 The committee has drafted a bill that will be introduced in Congress; is establishing a cross-disability, diverse steering committee; and is seeking funds.

 Join Us in a Dream: A National Museum of Disability History and Culture, National Council on Public History, by Henry Kennedy and Nathan Stenberg, June 14, 2022